vlpb3/allelic-variation-explorer/README.md

 		make sure that name of the chromosome (or some other meaningful identifier) is provided as fasta identifier (the string just after ">").
 Like in the example for Chromosome 1 sequence:

-			>Chr1 CHROMOSOME dumped from ADB: Jun/20/09 14:53; last updated: 2009-02-02
+			>Chr1 CHROMOSOME dumped from ADB: Jun/20/09 14:53
-			CCCTAAACCCTAAACCCTAAACCCTAAACCTCTGAATCCTTAATCCCTAAATCCCTAAATCTTTAAATCCTACATCCAT
+			CCCTAAACCCTAAACCCTAAACCCTAAACCTCTGAATCCTTAATCCCTA

 	- gene annotations in [gff3 format](http://www.sequenceontology.org/gff3.shtml)
 	- SNP annotations in [gff3 format](http://www.sequenceontology.org/gff3.shtml)

-		SNPs should be annotated like in this example:
+		SNPs should be annotated like in this example columns 1-7:

 			Chr1 1001Genomes SNP_adal_3	138 138 3 . .

+		column 8 (key value pairs):

 			Change=T:C;Strain=adal_3;Project=GMINordborg2010;ID=9323.138

-		First column should correspond to seq id from fasta file.
+		First column should correspond to seq id from fasta file provided as reference.

 		In last column: